 We start off…..wondering if I put on the right movie….Why are we in the jungle?
 Oh hey, explorers.
 Oh hey Myuu, so it must be kinda related.
 Wait, the running time is longer too.
 What’s going on?

 In the original American theatrical release and my version (the VHS), this entire ten minute segment is removed.
 You may recognize it, though.
-It was released quite a few years later as a short called The Uncut Story of Mewtwo’s Origin that was released alongside Mewtwo Returns.
+It was released quite a few years later as a short called The Uncut Story of Mewtwo’s Origin that was paired alongside Mewtwo Returns.
 Two minutes of the short apparently stayed for the first American VHS release, according to the Wiki, but I call BS on that since my copy of the movie starts immediately after the short ends. *shrug*

 The point is, American/English speaking audiences didn’t get to see this segment of the movie for years due to reasons never explicitly stated.
 I guess I might review the dubbed short later on in its own review too, but I would like to know why this was removed to begin with.

-Sure, keeping this segment in means it’s a whopping 20 minutes until the title screen shows up as opposed to the already long 10 minutes, meaning we also don’t see Satoshi and the others until 20 minutes in either.
+Sure, keeping this segment in means it’s a whopping 20 minutes until the title screen shows up as opposed to the already long ten minutes, meaning we also don’t see Satoshi and the others until 20 minutes in either.

 This isn’t even counting the time for the Pikachu’s Vacation short, which means it’s technically over 40 minutes until we get to our title.
 Yikes.
 That’s like Kingdom Hearts 2 levels of waiting for the title screen.